LordAlucard90/Angular-Tutorial/01 - The Basics/readme.md

 Property binding allows Angular to update the template when a value from TypeScript change.

-In this case after two seconds the **Add Server** button become enabled:
+In this case after two seconds the **Add Server** button becomes enabled:
 ```typescript
 export class ServersComponent implements OnInit {
   allowNewServers: boolean = false;